vmware-archive/ruby-client/README-cli.md

 ### Examples

-List all events in human-readable format.
-Events are separated by a single blank line.
+List all alerts in human-readable format.
+Alerts are separated by a single blank line.

 ```